remorses/spiceflow/README.md

 ## Accessing the request and response objects

-This plugin injects the `req` and `res` objects in an async context, so you can access them in your server functions:
+This plugin injects the `req` and `res` objects in an `AsyncLocalStorage` context, so you can access them in your server functions:

 Edge function example: